Master of Arts / Full-Time

 Skills in art therapy are mediated through the student’s own artistic experience as well as in theoretical discourses.

 Strong Relation to Practice

-The course includes several practical phases in psychiatric, somatic and psychosomatic clinics, in social institutions or in addiction treatment centres.
-The methodology and content of the internships is prepared, supported and reflected upon.
+The courses include several practical work in psychiatric, somatic and psychosomatic clinics, in social institutions or in addiction-treatment-centres.
+The practial work is supervised by the staff of the university.

 Connected to the Current State of Research

-The course provides a differentiated overview of various approaches, fields of work and methodologies in current art therapeutic research so that students can develop their own research questions independently.
+The courses provide a differentiated overview of various fields of work and methodologies in current art therapeutic research.
+In the fourth semester students will have the possibilty to develop their own research questions independently.

 - First university degree in art, art therapy or art education

 - Applicants with a first degree in another discipline can be admitted in exceptional cases.
 Aptitude for the field of art is determined during the entrance exam.

 - 80-hour internship in art therapy or a related field of work